 Contactdetails component HTL file

-Assuming that you know how to create a component and dialog in AEM, so i’m not showing the steps to create it.
+Assuming that you are already familiar with creating component and dialog in AEM, i’m not showing the steps here to create it.

 Setting up the Angular2 code